A Covering Cherub – Ezekiel 28

 Until unrighteousness was found in you.
 Ezekiel 28:11-15 (NASB)

-The greatness of this king was not just limited to an earthly realm.
-He had also been given spiritual honor as an anointed covering cherub, serving at the level of an angelic being attending to the needs and work program of God.
+The greatness of this “king” was not just limited to an earthly realm.
+He had also been given spiritual honor from of old as an anointed covering cherub, serving as a high-level angelic being, attending to the needs and work program of God.
 With all this great power and authority comes great responsibility.
-Unfortunately, the internal character flaws of Tyre’s king prevented him from following through on his duties, and God ultimately removed him from his position.
+Unfortunately, the internal character flaws of Tyre’s king prevented him from following through with his duties, and God ultimately removed him from his position.
+These words seem to be directed at something far more powerful and long-lived than a human king, more like a powerful angel, or cherub, that has fallen from grace and heaven.

 12 How you have fallen from heaven,